Students Rights and Responsibilities Handbook

 After reporting the District must take steps to protect the complainant and provide a non-hostile environment, including supportive measures such as counseling or legal assistance.
 The District will notify all parties involved about the investigation and its outcomes, ensuring transparency and adherence to confidentiality laws.
 Additionally, the District prohibits retaliation against anyone reporting or participating in the investigation of sexual harassment, reinforcing a safe reporting environment.

-Relevant board policies: GBN/JBA, GBN/JBA-AR
+Relevant Board Policies: GBN/JBA, GBN/JBA-AR

 20. Bullying and Harassment Policy